Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 We can interpret the results of the Kolmogorov-Smirnov permutation test as follows.
 Under the assumption that `'ratings'` is unrelated to the distribution of `'calories'`, the chance of seeing distributions as, or more, different than our two observed `'calories'` distributions rounds to 0%.

 This is below our alpha threshold of 5% so we **reject the null**.
 This means that the missingness of `'ratings'` is likely related and or condional to the distribution of `'calories'`.
 This means `'ratings'` is MAR upon `'calories'`.
-[1]This is scientific notation for 9 × 10^-8 which is very close to 0
+[^1]: This is scientific notation for 9 × 10^-8 which is very close to 0
 <br>
 <br>